 The red swamp crayfish is native to the southern Mississippi River drainage and inland areas around the Gulf Coast.
-The species is commonly imported and sold to schools by biological supply houses, and for crayfish boils for human consumption, leading to the potential for illegal release into the wild.
+The species is commonly imported and sold for human consumption, and to schools by biological supply houses, leading to the potential for illegal release into the wild.
 It is illegal to import red swamp crayfish into Minnesota, dead or alive, without a permit.
-There is only one confirmed infestation in Minnesota, found in 2016 in Lake Tilde (Clay county), where only two live specimens have been collected.
+There is only one confirmed infestation in Minnesota, found in 2016 in Lake Tilde (Clay County), where only two live specimens have been collected.
 Refer to the infested waters list for current distribution.

 Don't be fooled by these look-alikes